I think God’s law really is written on everybody’s heart. Everyone on earth. Right now.

 What is God’s law?
-There is a recurring, consistent theme in our Bible.
-It keeps cropping up again and again – all the way from Genesis, through the prophets, to the teachings of Jesus and the New Testament writers: God commands us to look after those who are disadvantaged, alienated or being treated unjustly, and to be fair and just in our own dealings with others.
+There is a recurring, consistent theme in our Bible: God commands us to look after those who are disadvantaged, alienated or being treated unjustly, and to be fair and just in our own dealings with others.
+This theme keeps cropping up again and again.
+It starts in Genesis and runs through the prophets and other writings, all the way through to the teachings of Jesus and the New Testament writers.

-Most people reading this article probably don’t need to be reminded that God commands us to look after people who are disadvantaged or alienated or being treated unjustly, but I’ve listed just a few of the passages from our Bible that confirm this at the end of this article.
-It is stated over and over again but it is stated particularly well by Micah:
+Most people reading this probably don’t need to be reminded that God commands us to look after people who are disadvantaged or alienated or being treated unjustly, but I’ve listed just a few of the passages from our Bible that confirm this at the end of the article.
+It is, as I said, stated over and over again but it is stated particularly well by Micah:

 “He has shown you, O mortal, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God.”
 (Micah 6:8)